 Evening: We’ll enjoy a Hopi culture presentation by a Hopi Native.
 Possible topics range from the Hopi's creation story to how they came to reside on their present day lands, the Hopi Ceremonial cycle, Hopi land issues, or other Hopi art or culture presentations.

-Activity note: Walking about a ¼ to ½ mile on unpaved, uneven ground with a few steps.
+Activity note: Walking about ½ mile throughout the day on unpaved, uneven ground with a few steps.

-Breakfast: At the Hopi Cultural Center restaurant, we’ll order plated meals from the menu with one non-alcoholic beverage.
+Breakfast: At the Hopi Cultural Center restaurant, we’ll order plated meals from the menu with one non-alcoholic beverage included.

-Morning: In the Hopi Cultural Center meeting room a Hopi artisan will give a demonstration of traditional crafts such as basket weaving, Katsina (Kachina) Doll carving, or silver-smithing.
+Morning: In the Hopi Cultural Center meeting room, a Hopi artisan will give a demonstration of traditional crafts such as basket weaving, Kachina (Katsina) Doll carving, or silversmithing.

 Evening: We’ll have a Q&A session with a Hopi member and talk over our experiences.
-Then prepare for check out and departure in the morning.
+Then prepare for check-out and scenic drive in the morning.

 Activity note: The drive to Canyon de Chelly is about 110 miles, approximately 2 hours, with stops along the way.
 At Canyon de Chelly, short walks during rides to rim viewpoints; those who wish can hike White House Ruin Trail, 2.7 miles, approximately 2 hours, about 600 feet up/down.

 Morning: After checking out and loading our luggage, we’ll depart the Hopi Reservation.
-Our journey to Canyon de Chelly (pronounced “shay”) will take us through some of the wildly stark and expansive lands of the Hopi and Navajo Reservations.
+Our journey to Canyon de Chelly (pronounced “CAN-yon deh SHAY”) will take us through some of the wildly stark and expansive lands of the Hopi and Navajo Reservations.
 En route, we’ll visit the Hubble Trading Post National Historic Site in Ganado, Arizona.
 Until they sold it to the National Park Service in 1967, the trading post had been in the hands of the Hubbell family since 1878, serving the Navajo and others.
 “Don” Lorenzo Hubbell (1853-1930) promoted the finest quality textiles and helped Navajos become economically self-sufficient through their weaving skills.
 The museum contains more than 350,000 individual items, many of which are business records, in addition to nearly everything the Hubbell family had on the premises.
-Feel the old wooden floor give slightly and squeak beneath your feet as you enter the oldest, continuously operating trading post on the Navajo Nation.
-As your eyes adjust to the dim lighting of the "bullpen" you might catch the trader negotiating a deal with a Native American artist for their art.
-John Lorenzo Hubbell purchased a trading post here in 1878, and Hubbell family members operated this trading post until it was sold to the National Park Service in 1965.

-Afternoon: Arriving at the Canyon de Chelly National Monument Visitor Center, we’ll watch a short orientation video, then take an expert led field trip to the canyon's South Rim viewpoints via our vehicle.
+Afternoon: Arriving at the Canyon de Chelly National Monument Visitor Center, we’ll watch a short orientation video, then take an expert led field trip to the canyon's South Rim via our vehicle.
 At one of the overlooks, we’ll see Spider Rock, a formation with great symbolism in Navajo cosmology.
 We’ll also stop at several other overlooks including Tseyi overlook, and White House Ruins overlook.
 The eager and energetic may chose to hike the White House Ruin Trail.
 The eager and energetic may choose to hike the self-led White House Ruin Trail on their own.
 We’ll then check into the hotel in the late afternoon.

-Dinner: Enjoy a plated dinner in the hotel restaurant, we’ll have plated meals featuring local Native American and regional cuisine with nightly selection of entrées, salad, and dessert.
+Dinner: In the hotel restaurant, we’ll have plated meals featuring local Native American and regional cuisine with nightly selection of entrées, salad, and dessert.
 A non-alcoholic beverage is included; no alcohol on the Navajo Reservation.